BarkingSeparation Anxiety

 Creating a comforting environment, maintaining routines, and ensuring they are mentally and physically stimulated are all crucial steps in helping your dog adjust to periods of solitude.

-I’m sure you’re ready to begin now that you have all of your questions about your dog barking when you leave your apartment answered, so I’ll let you get going on things.
-Best wishes, and thank you for reading our article “My Dog Barks When I Leave the Apartment!
-[How to Stop!]”.
+I’m sure you’re ready to begin now that you have all of your questions about your dog barking when left alone answered, so I’ll let you get going on things.